wafemi999/ETL/README.md

 # ETL
-Review Assignment - Data Engineer - ETL
+Review Assignment - Data Engineer - ETL.

-Mostly notebooks from Databases and SQL for Data Science with Python
+Mostly notebooks from Databases and SQL for Data Science with Python.